gechelberger/intervalsets/book/content/design/goals.md

 `intervalsets-core`, by default, should be usable in any embedded environment - with or without an allocator.
-The crate does provide some optional features for externally defined `set element types` that require allocation.
+The crate does provide some optional features for externally defined `element-types` that require allocation.
 These must live in `intervalsets-core` due to rust's [orphan rule](https://github.com/Ixrec/rust-orphan-rules) since the required traits are defined there.